 Many dermatological conditions can be treated with laser surgery.
 Some examples include acral lick granuloma ablation, cutaneous masses, skin tags, follicular cysts and tumors, gingival hyperplasia and epulis, hyperkeratosis of digital pads/nasal planum, hemostasis, benign melanoma, inclusion cysts, papillomas, pigmented viral plaques, actinic keratosis, pinnal tumors, pinnal tumors, feline ceruminous cystomatosis, calcinosis circumscripta, squamous cell carcinoma removal and nodular sebaceous hyperplasia.

-Dr. Santoro became a boarded certified veterinary dermatologist in 2010.
-During his residency at the University of Illinois, the use of surgical laser and cryosurgery was part of his training.
+Dr. Santoro graduated with his Doctorate of Veterinary Medicine from Universita’ di Napoli “Federico II”, Italy, in 2001 and became board certified by the American Association of Veterinary Dermatology in 2010.
+During his residency at the University of Illinois, he gained experience in CO2 surgical laser and cryosurgery.
 He has performed numerous laser surgeries on dogs, cats and horses.
-Amongst others, the most common procedures that Dr. Santoro has performed using CO2 surgical laser (or cryosurgery) include removal of cutaneous masses of diverse origin, footpad neoplasia and/or hyperkeratosis, aural cystomatosis, equine sarcoids and lick granulomas.
+The most common procedures that Dr. Santoro has performed using CO2 surgical laser and cryosurgery include the removal of cutaneous masses of diverse origin, footpad neoplasia and/or hyperkeratosis, aural cystomatosis, equine sarcoids and lick granulomas.